MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

 ## Install the Product Visualize Control

 The Product Visualize Control is an optional enhancement that allows salespeople to open the Product Visualize app directly from Dynamics 365 for Sales on their mobile devices.
-The control is lightweight and can easily be updated and removed.
+The control is lightweight and can easily be updated or removed.

 ### Import the Product Visualize solution